top of page

 • "Do not shame."

-As mentioned in a previous webinar about writing ethically, it’s impossible to do no harm and still tell the truth.
+As mentioned in a previous webinar about ethical writing, it’s impossible to do no harm and still tell the truth.
 And, by not telling the truth, we might be doing harm.

 Therefore, let’s use the following principles: